Fjavio/CC_Flavio_project/README.md

 # TITLE - Conservatory Degree Courses Management System

-## Reference
+## Overview
+This project is a Java-based management system for academic degree courses at a Conservatory of Music.
+It simulates real-world administrative and academic processes — including teacher/course management, exam registration, and validation — and stores all data in a MySQL relational database.
 The project chosen to be implemented in the cloud was taken from a project assigned to me for the Software Engineering exam.

 ## Description
-This project aims to develop a small example of a management system for degree courses at a conservatory.

 The platform will support several roles:
-- **Students**: manage personal study plans, access their exam records, view grades and both arithmetic and weighted averages. (!!NOT IMPLEMENTED!!)
+- **Students**: manage personal study plans, access their exam records, view grades and both arithmetic and weighted averages.
 - **Teachers**: manage courses, enter exam results, and validate them through electronic signatures (PIN verification).
 - **Administration**: manage academic data, update students and teachers, and assign courses to teachers each academic year.